DianaStrahilova/spooky-hangman-pp3/README.md

 ### Audience:

-Designed for anyone who likes to play games of chanceand looking for a  fun experience.
+Designed for anyone who likes to play games of chance and looking for a fun experience.

 ### Communication: